FHA vs Conventional Loan: Which is Right for You

 Credit Score Guidelines

-• Higher credit scores may help borrowers qualify for more favorable loan terms
+Stronger credit profiles may qualify for better loan terms

 Occupancy Flexibility

-Conventional loans may offer more flexibility in how a property is used.
-Depending on the loan program, they may be used for:
+Depending on the loan program, conventional loans may offer more flexibility in how a property is used.
+They can be used for primary homes, second homes, or investment properties.

 FHA vs. Conventional Loans: Key Differences